mtolly/onyx/haskell/README.md

     A player folder will appear next to the CON; open `index.html` to run.
     It can be run locally via `file://`, or hosted on a web server.

+    Some display options can be selected by editing the file `customize.js`, including Lefty Flip mode, and an experimental "static tracks" mode where the tracks stay still and the target lines move upward.

   * Auto reductions (MIDI file -> MIDI file)